 Income source unknown, but Zakir Naik got crores of rupees to draw Muslim youth to terror

-New Delhi, June 03: The Enforcement Directorate has learnt that controversial Islamic preacher Zakir Naik had moved funds to the tune of crores of rupees despite not having a known source of income.
+New Delhi, June 03: The Enforcement Directorate (ED) has learnt that controversial Islamic preacher Zakir Naik had moved funds to the tune of crores of rupees despite not having a known source of income.

 The ED says that he had moved more than Rs 49 crore to bank accounts in India.
 "Zakir Naik, an Islamic preacher who keeps travelling around the world to deliver speeches, does not have any known source of income through any known source of employment or business.
 Even in such a situation, he has managed to transfer Rs 49.20 crore to his Indian bank accounts," the ED said.

-Enforcement Directorate sources tell OneIndia that Naik's organisation, Islamic Research Foundation has received crores of Rupees from various persons.
+ED sources tell OneIndia that Naik's organisation, Islamic Research Foundation has received crores of Rupees from various persons.
 There are many who have donated in excess of Rs 50 crore and we are in touch with the banks to identify these donors, the ED official also said.

-He received crores of rupees for his speeches that spread hatred and incite Muslim youth to take up terrorism, the probe by the Enforcement Directorate also found.
+He received crores of rupees for his speeches that spread hatred and incite Muslim youth to take up terrorism, the probe by the ED also found.

 Ready to return to India if not arrested till conviction: Zakir Naik